AlgoritmiNarvik/AI-Powered-Musical-Madness/README.md

 3. **Song Creation**
    - **Start Date:** August 2024
    - **Completion Date:** September 2024
-   - **Details:** Generate 3-5 songs using the You Do platform and refine them for the EP.
+   - **Details:** Generate 3-5 songs using the Udio platform and refine them for the EP.

 4. **Event Preparation**
    - **Date:** September to October 2024